ak-2811/Leaf-Diseases-Detector/README.md

-Imagine a world where farmers or gardeners can easily identify and treat plant diseases before they spread.
-We're developing a clever system that can identify disease by analyzing photos of leaves.
-The computer learns to identify patterns linked to different leaf diseases by utilizing a large volume of data for training.
-With the use of this technology, gardeners will be able to quickly and accurately detect and treat plant health problems, ultimately assisting in crop protection and increased agricultural yields.

 Dataset:
 The dataset was chosen from Kaggle.
 This particular dataset includes 4 different diseases of apple leaves.
 The dataset size for each classification is around 1800 to 2000.